 Beginning in the 1880s, a number of hotels sprouted alongside the railroad in anticipation of serving tourists riding the rails to Yellowstone.
 The hotels succeeded in attracting all sorts of infamous and famous people from president Teddy Roosevelt to author Owen Wister.
 Queen Victoria actually gave the Irma Hotel in Cody, Wyo., the cherry wood bar that still exists today.

-Today, you can catch glimpses of the Old West and learn more about early legends like Buffalo Bill Cody and Butch Cassidy at the historic hotels.
+Today, you can catch glimpses of the West’s history and learn more about early icons like Buffalo Bill Cody and Butch Cassidy at the historic hotels.
 Here are some of our favorite historic hotels.

 Irma Hotel in Cody, Wyoming